cosmos/interchain-security/docs/ROADMAP.md

 _Lastest update: June 20th, 2022_

 This document endeavors to inform the wider Cosmos community about plans and priorities for the work on Interchain Security (ICS).
 This roadmap should be read as a high-level guide, rather than a commitment to schedules and deliverables.
 The degree of specificity is inversely proportional to the timeline.
 We will update this document periodically to reflect the status and plans.

+For more details, take a look at the [ICS project board](https://github.com/orgs/cosmos/projects/25).

 ## Q2 - 2022